-The Compensation Committee intends to use RSUs and PSUs granted under the Share Unit Plan as part of the Corporation's overall executive compensation plan.
+The Compensation Committee intends to use restricted share units (RSUs) and performance share units (PSUs) granted under the Share Unit Plan as part of the Corporation's overall executive compensation plan.
 Since the RSUs and PSUs represent rights, subject to satisfaction of certain vesting conditions, to receive common shares, RSUs and PSUs reflect a philosophy of aligning the interests of employees and consultants with those of the Shareholders by tying the value of long-term compensation to the value of the common shares.
 In addition, RSUs and PSUs are subject to continued employment, which assists in the retention of qualified and experienced employees and consultants by rewarding those individuals who make a long term commitment.